VikingStudio/FG-5E-Enhancer/README.md

 - Save success or fail graphics on target on combat map.
 Button to clear.

 ## In the Works
-- Blood splatter on death, controlled by menu item.
-    Change blood condition widget token to skull icon or red x cross.
-    Add size and orientation randomized blood as token underneath actor token.
-    Set x or skull to the size of the token.
-Currently defaults to medium sized tokens only.
 - Remove all blood tokens with button press.
     If token placed underneath original token, then should be removed with remove all tokens menu.
 - Added highlighting of selected token in CT and added frame graphics to accomplish this. (ct_actor_higlighter.lua)